 It has been estimated that to build this manse, in today’s economy and according to its original specs, would cost at least $25,ooo,ooo.

 Owner Joseph Matteo acquired the Frederick Stegmaier Mansion in 2001 and had successfully worked to restore it to its former opulence.
 When it came for sale, Mr. Matteo purchased the Mary Stegmaier Mansion in 2014 – and has painstakingly worked to similarly restore it to its original grandeur.

-Today, Mr. Matteo has built a brand of the highest end facilities & accommodations the Wilkes-Barre region has to offer – hosting Weddings, Specialty Teas & Gatherings, Corporate & Private Events, Fine Dining w/ full Bar [Coming 2017!], Bed & Breakfast facilities, and MORE!
+Today, Mr. Matteo has built a brand of the highest end facilities & accommodations the Wilkes-Barre region has to offer – hosting Weddings, Specialty Teas & Gatherings, Corporate & Private Events, Bed & Breakfast facilities, and FUTURE plans of opening a Fine Dining Restaurant w/ full-serve Bar!

 Commenting about his work on the Mansions, Matteo explains, “The vision I had for the Mansions was to achieve the look and feel as if the Stegmaiers could walk through the door at any moment.
 I set out to create a treasure that all of Wilkes-Barre could be proud of.
 My dream is for the Stegmaier Mansions to be a part of the legacy of the City that will live on forever.”

 More than one hundred years later, the Stegmaier name remains one of the most historically recognized in Northeastern Pennsylvania.